-- If he fails to satisfy her, this counts as grounds for divorce with full settlement.
+- If he fails to satisfy her, this counts as grounds for divorce with a full settlement.

 - Because of this, the husband may not fast from sex or take a long trip, because that would deprive his wife of his sexual services.

-- The wife cannot unilaterally decided she doesn’t want sex.
+- The wife cannot unilaterally decide she doesn’t want sex.

 - She cannot use sex as a weapon or a punishment.